 Residential / Registered Care Homes

-Our residential care services in Shropshire are modern built bungalows set in residential surroundings close to excellent amenities and transport links in Ludlow.
+Our residential care services in Shropshire are set in residential surroundings close to excellent amenities and transport links in Ludlow.

-All our specialist homes provide quality accommodation, care and support for individuals who need a higher degree of staffing support than is available within standard residential services.
+All our specialist homes provide care and support for individuals who need a higher degree of staffing support than is available within standard residential services.

-The environment in each bungalow is homely whilst robust to meet the individual needs of the service users who come to live with us.
-All bedrooms are personalised by service users.
-The gardens are secure and have been designed specifically for people with visual impairments.
+The environment in each bungalow is homely whilst robust to meet the individual needs of the person who come to live with us.
+All bedrooms are personalised by the individual themselves.
+The gardens are a welcome bonus and have been designed specifically for people with visual impairments.

 Our homes have built their excellent reputation based upon well-established principles of care aiming to deliver an individual Person Centred approach, offering progressive, integrated care pathways for individuals with disabilities.

 The care we provide is focused on helping individuals by supporting them to reach their maximum potential to live a fulfilling life.
-We see every Service User as an individual and every Service User has their own person centred plan tailor made to meet their individual needs.
+We see every person we support as an individual and everyone has their own person centred plan tailor made to meet their individual needs.

 Vision Homes Association has very high professional standards.
 Our staff receive a high level of training – not just with statutory training such as moving and handling, health and safety and protection of vulnerable adults.
-Vision Homes Association develops additional specialist training to ensure that staff feel confident in supporting people with disabilities such as visual impairment, challenging behaviours, epilepsy and diabetes training.
+We also develop additional specialist training to ensure that staff feel confident in supporting people with disabilities such as visual impairment, challenging behaviours, epilepsy and diabetes training.

-We make sure that all of our service users feel safe and are treated with dignity and respect at all times.
+We make sure that all of the people we support feel safe and are treated with dignity and respect at all times.
 We respect their right to privacy when they want it.
 We listen to what they want and what they say about our service.

 Whether support is being paid for by a local authority, through Individual Budgets or out of a person’s own pocket, Vision Homes Association can create a plan that is always tailored to an individual needs whilst promoting independence, dignity and right to live the way they want in their own individual space.
-We know this approach is important to those we support and we have seen the benefits this support brings to the welfare and health of our service users.
+We know this approach is important to those we support and we have seen the benefits this support brings to the welfare and health of those we support.

 Care Quality Commission (CQC)

-The CQC continue to inspect care services and give recommendations and requirements needed to ensure that the best possible service is being provided by Service Users.
+The CQC continue to inspect care services and give recommendations and requirements needed to ensure that the best possible service is being provided.